leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

     ![VCN Details Page](./images/vcn-details-page.png " ")

     In general, Oracle recommends using **regional subnets** , which span all **availability domains** in the region.
-For more information, See [Overview of VCNs and Subnets](https://docs.oracle.com/iaas/Content/Network/Tasks/managingVCNs_topic-Overview_of_VCNs_and_Subnets.htm#Overview).
+See [Overview of VCNs and Subnets](https://docs.oracle.com/iaas/Content/Network/Tasks/managingVCNs_topic-Overview_of_VCNs_and_Subnets.htm#Overview).

     You will create custom route tables for each subnet.
-You will also create security rules to control traffic to and from the client network and backup network of the Exadata compute nodes (for The Cloud VM Cluster Resource, nodes are called virtual machines).
+You will also make security rules to control traffic to and from the client network, and backup network of the Exadata compute nodes (for The Cloud VM Cluster Resource, nodes are called virtual machines).
 More information follows about those items.

       * [Option 1: Public Client Subnet with Internet Gateway](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/ecs-network-setup.html#GUID-D8296957-E344-4688-B626-42A99E1D164B)

-        This option can be useful when doing a proof-of-concept or development work.
+        This option can be helpful when doing proof-of-concept or development work.

       * [Option 2: Private Subnets](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/ecs-network-setup.html#GUID-51C3EC2C-20DA-4EE5-B882-CD500FA6F7C6)